 Pour batter into the prepared cake pan.
 Gently push the pears in the batter to the bottom.

 Mix the remaining 1/4 cup walnut with a teaspoon of sugar and sprinkle over the top of the cake.
-Bake the cake for 60 to 70 minutes, until toothpick inserted into the center of the cake comes out clean.
+Bake the cake for 60 to 70 minutes, until toothpick inserted into the centre of the cake comes out clean.
 Let cake cool completely before serving.